Shawnee High School (New Jersey): Extracurriculars

 There are a wide variety of student-run organizations.
-Shawnee's Student Council is a member of the New Jersey Association of Student Councils and, the National Association of Student Councils, the state and national student council associations.
-In addition, each grade has an executive homeroom that works to organize spirit week, prom, and an annual senior trip to Disney World in Florida.
+Shawnee's Student Council is a member of the New Jersey Association of Student Councils and the National Association of Student Councils, the state and national student council associations.
+In addition, each grade has an executive homeroom that works to organize spirit week, prom, and an annual senior trip to Walt Disney World in Florida.

-Each spring, the school also has an active extra-curricular arts program, including the All School Musical.
+Each spring, the school also has an active extra-curricular arts program, including the All-School Musical.

 Administration

 The school's principal is Matthew Campbell.
 His core administration team includes six assistant principals.